2007–08 World Bowls Tour: Engage International Open 2007

+The Engage International Open took place between November 10 till November 11.
+The competition was covered by BBC Television, who aired live coverage.
 Scotland's Paul Foster captured his first ever International Open title in Sheffield after winning a match tie-breaker with Jason Greenslade.

 The three-time World Singles Champion from Troon notched up a maximum count of four shots on the first end before going on to take the first set 15–5.

 Welshman Greenslade hit back, edging a closely fought second set 6–5.

 But in the three-end tie-break, Foster won 2–1 to claim one of the few WBT ranking titles to elude him so far.

 "Obviously this was an important triumph for me as it plugged a significant gap in my CV and to win two successive WBT ranking events is no mean achievement," he said.